 These individuals often think, learn, process and behave in ways that are more unique to the typical population.
 With this comes the benefits of out-of-the-box thinking, creative solutions and more.
 It also means we should support them to work and achieve in their own way.

 Speaking on this, Kevin Grogg, Assistive Technologies Service Owner at EY says;

 “Our neurodiverse population brings an untapped talent.
-So part of our job within Assistive Technologies is to maximize the talents that our workforce are bringing to us, and provide an environment where it can be maximized.”
+So part of our job within Assistive Technologies is to maximise the talents that our workforce are bringing to us, and provide an environment where it can be maximised.”

 “We make suggestions, and work together with individuals to find solutions that work for them.
 It’s important that the individual is always in control.”